nspcc-dev/neofs-spec/06-blockchain/03-alphabet.md

 ### alphabet contract

-Alphabet contract is a contract deployed in NeoFS sidechain\.
+Package alphabet contains implementation of Alphabet contract deployed in NeoFS sidechain.

-Alphabet contract is designed to support GAS production and vote for new validators in the sidechain\.
-NEO token is required to produce GAS and vote for a new committee\.
-It can be distributed among alphabet nodes of the Inner Ring\.
-However\, some of them may be malicious\, and some NEO can be lost\.
-It will destabilize the economic of the sidechain\.
-To avoid it\, all 100\,000\,000 NEO are distributed among all alphabet contracts\.
+Alphabet contract is designed to support GAS production and vote for new validators in the sidechain.
+NEO token is required to produce GAS and vote for a new committee.
+It can be distributed among alphabet nodes of the Inner Ring.
+However, some of them may be malicious, and some NEO can be lost.
+It will destabilize the economic of the sidechain.
+To avoid it, all 100,000,000 NEO are distributed among all alphabet contracts.

-To identify alphabet contracts\, they are named with letters of the Glagolitic alphabet\.
-Names are set at contract deploy\.
-Alphabet nodes of the Inner Ring communicate with one of the alphabetical contracts to emit GAS\.
-To vote for a new list of side chain committee\, alphabet nodes of the Inner Ring create multisignature transactions for each alphabet contract\.
+To identify alphabet contracts, they are named with letters of the Glagolitic alphabet.
+Names are set at contract deploy.
+Alphabet nodes of the Inner Ring communicate with one of the alphabetical contracts to emit GAS.
+To vote for a new list of side chain committee, alphabet nodes of the Inner Ring create multisignature transactions for each alphabet contract.

 #### Contract notifications

-Alphabet contract does not produce notifications to process\.
+Alphabet contract does not produce notifications to process.

 #### Contract methods